 It is difficult to see the value of your hard-earned money go down drastically and the natural instinct is to withdraw whatever is left.
 But to reap the benefits of equity investing, it is important to stay invested even during the bad phase of the market.

 You have made your loss permanent by redeeming your equity investments in March.
 You could have avoided this loss simply by staying invested.
-As you would have noticed, though the Sensex slumped by 28 per cent in February and March, it recovered by 31 per cent after that as of August-end.
+As you would have noticed, though the Sensex slumped by 28 per cent in February and March, it not only recovered quite sharply but also recorded a new high after that.
 See the chart below.

 Re-entering the market